chloekeggen/gwas-project/README.md

 pip install cyvcf2
 python setup.py install
 ```
+Else, you may download and run Full Gwas Implementation.py.
+You will be asked to provide file paths for phenotype and genotype file, as well as for output Manhattan plot
+#### Example Input Format
+    Enter the path to the phenotype file: ~/public/lab3/lab3_gwas.phen
+    Enter the path to the genotype file: ~/public/lab3/lab3_gwas.vcf.gz
+    Enter the path for saving the Manhattan plot: ~/manhattan_plot.png

 ## Usage

 After installing the package, you can use gwas-tools-cli.py to perform GWAS on your data.